binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 In terms of tooling up for offensive exploitation, there are at least three scenarios:

-1. Penetration Tester: Using your favourite security focused OS in a VM on any host is often good enough if you are not expecting to be attacked yourself.
+1. Penetration Tester: Using your favourite security focused OS in a VM on any host is often good enough if you are not expecting to be attacked yourself
-2. Black Hat in potentially hostile environment: Use your favourite security focused OS as a Whonix-Workstation as a Qubes TemplateVM communicating through a Whonix-Gateway as a Qubes TemplateVM, both of which reside in a Qubes bare metal hyper-visor (installed directly onto your hardware).
+2. Black Hat in potentially hostile environment: Use your favourite security focused OS as a Whonix-Workstation as a Qubes TemplateVM communicating through a Whonix-Gateway as a Qubes TemplateVM, both of which reside in a Qubes bare metal hyper-visor (installed directly onto your hardware)
 3. Black Hat with a requirement for amnesia: Same as 2, but you need to do a lot of work to clean up all your foot prints.
 Another option to save manual clean-up is to use Tails as a Qubes TemplateVM in the 2 scenario.
-Tails is however not a penetration testing distribution, so you can not cover all these scenarios at once with out of the box solutions.
+Tails is however not a penetration testing distribution, so you can not cover all these scenarios at once with out of the box solutions

 See the Additional Resources chapter for more information.